Knightsbridge, Michael Collins and the murder of Field-Marshall Sir Henry Wilson

 The arrest of Reginald Dunne and James Connolly in 1922

 On December 1921 at 22 Hans Place in Knightsbridge, a treaty was signed between a provisional Irish Government and the British to create what was called the Irish Free State.
-However only six months later, a few hundred yards away in Eaton Place, an assassination occurred, the reverberations of which could be said to have helped start the Irish Civil War in 1922.
+Six months later, a few hundred yards away in Eaton Place, an assassination occurred, the reverberations of which could be said to have helped start the Irish Civil War in 1922.

 Henry Hughes-Wilson in 1918